Dana Larsen: Businesses and non-profits

+Vancouver Seed Bank

 In 2006, Larsen co-founded the Vancouver Seed Bank, a business which sold many seed varieties from their storefront and also across Canada by mail-order, including those for banned and controversial psychoactive plants such as marijuana, poppies, peyote and coca.

+Medicinal Cannabis Dispensary

 In November 2008, Larsen announced the opening of The Medicinal Cannabis Dispensary, located almost next door to the Vancouver Seed Bank, on East Hastings Street in Vancouver.
 The cannabis dispensary is operated by a non-profit society of which Larsen is a Director.
 In July 2010, the cannabis dispensary opened a second location, in Vancouver's West End.

 In June 2019, Larsen closed the Hastings location of the dispensary due to a court order after a long legal battle with the city.
 In October 2019, the West End dispensary location was raided by the BC "Community Safety Unit" who confiscated all the cannabis in the shop.
 The dispensary location re-opened three hours later.

+Get Your Drugs Tested service

-In May 2019, Larsen opened a community service called Get Your Drugs Tested, offering free analysis of any street drug using a FTIR spectrometer, fentanyl test strips and other tools.
-Larsen moved the service into the empty dispensary location on Hastings a few weeks after it had been forced to close.
-In February 2021, Larsen announced they had analyzed 10,000 samples so far.
+In May 2019, Larsen launched a free community service called Get Your Drugs Tested, offering analysis of any street drug.
+They use FTIR Spectrometers, fentanyl test strips and other tools to offer free analysis of any drug or substance.
+They accept drug samples both in person and by mail.

+In June 2019, Larsen moved the service into his empty cannabis dispensary location at 872 East Hastings a few weeks after it had been forced to close.
+In December 2023, a second Get Your Drugs Tested storefront was opened at 245 West Broadway, next door to a Medicinal Mushroom Dispensary location.

+In February 2021, Larsen announced that Get Your Drugs Tested had analyzed over 10,000 samples.
+In March 2024 they announced they had analyzed over 65,00 samples.
+Get Your Drugs Tested has become the busiest free street drug analysis center in the world.

+Get Your Drugs Tested receives no government funding, and is entirely supported by Larsen's Medicinal Cannabis Dispensary and Medicinal Mushroom Dispensary.

+Medicinal Mushroom Dispensary

-In June 2019, Larsen announced the opening of The Medicinal Mushroom DIspensary online, providing microdoses of psilocybe mushrooms for medical purposes across Canada by mail.
+In June 2019, Larsen announced the opening of The Medicinal Mushroom Dispensary online, providing microdoses of psilocybe mushrooms for medical purposes across Canada by mail.
 A Vancouver city councillor cited concerns about people injecting mushrooms and the involvement of drug gangs, and introduced a motion to ban mushroom dispensaries in Vancouver.
 The motion was defeated.

+Coca Leaf Cafe

 In October 2020, Larsen opened The Coca Leaf Cafe in Vancouver, with a focus on coca tea drinks made with imported Peruvian coca leaf.
 The location also sells herbs and plants including peyote, kratom, san pedro and psychedelic microdoses.
 In February 2021, Larsen added The Medicinal Mushroom Dispensary storefront into the cafe.
+In 2023, Larsen opened two other Medicinal Mushroom Dispensary storefronts in Vancouver.